influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 The query returns the three oldest [points](/influxdb/v1.6/concepts/glossary/#point) (determined by timestamp) from the `h2o_feet` [measurement](/influxdb/v1.6/concepts/glossary/#measurement).

-#### Example 2: Limit the number points returned and include a GROUP BY clause
+#### Limit the number points returned and include a GROUP BY clause
 ```
 > SELECT MEAN("water_level") FROM "h2o_feet" WHERE time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:42:00Z' GROUP BY *,time(12m) LIMIT 2